zevv/nmqtt/README.md

   nmqtt_sub [-h host -p port -u username -P password] -t {topic}

 OPTIONS
   -?, --help        print this cligen-erated help --help-syntax     advanced: prepend,plurals,..
-  -h=, --host=      "127.0.0.1"  IP-address of the broker.
+  -h=, --host=      IP-address of the broker.
-  -p=, --port=      1883         network port to connect too.
+  -p=, --port=      network port to connect too.
-  --ssl             false        enable ssl.
+  --ssl             enable ssl.
 Auto-enabled on port 8883.
-  -c=, --clientid=  ""           your connection ID.
+  -c=, --clientid=  your connection ID.
 Defaults to nmqtt_pub_ appended with processID.
-  -u=, --username=  ""           provide a username -P=, --password=  ""           provide a password -t=, --topic=     REQUIRED     MQTT topic to publish to.
+  -u=, --username=  provide a username
+  -P=, --password=  provide a password
+  -t=, --topic=     MQTT topic to publish to.
-  -q=, --qos=       0            quality of service level to use for all messages.
+  -q=, --qos=       quality of service level to use for all messages.
+  --willtopic=      set the will's topic
+  --willmsg=        set the will's message
+  --willqos=        set the will's quality of service --willretain      set to retain the will message
-  -v, --verbose     false        set verbose
+  -v, --verbose     set verbose
 ```

 _`-verbose` not implemented yet_